kmonticolo/infrastructure-as-code-tutorial/docs/02-manual-operations.md

     --metadata ssh-keys="raddit-user:$(cat ~/.ssh/raddit-user.pub)"
 ```

-Add the SSH private key to the ssh-agent:
+Run ssh-agent if you didn't that already:

 ```
 $ eval `ssh-agent`
 ```

+Add the SSH private key to the ssh-agent:

 ```
 $ ssh-add ~/.ssh/raddit-user